 Lawyers for Driving Without Ever Having a License

-Defense against criminal charges for driving without ever having obtained a driving license.
+Defence against criminal charges for driving without ever having obtained a driving license.

 Distinction from Other Cases

-Defense Strategies
+Defence Strategies

-Our defense focuses on: demonstrating that the driving occurred in a state of necessity (genuine emergency), challenging the evidence that the defendant was driving (vehicle ownership or being seated in the driver's seat is not conclusive), presenting mitigating factors (driving only a short distance, safe driving behavior, enrollment in driving school), and in some cases, arguing error of prohibition for foreign nationals who believed their home country license was valid in Spain.
+Our defence focuses on: demonstrating that the driving occurred in a state of necessity (genuine emergency), challenging the evidence that the defendant was driving (vehicle ownership or being seated in the driver's seat is not conclusive), presenting mitigating factors (driving only a short distance, safe driving behavior, enrollment in driving school), and in some cases, arguing error of prohibition for foreign nationals who believed their home country license was valid in Spain.

 Criminal Consequences